Home

 Underfloor heating does not produce the same convective gradients of heat associated with natural and forced air convection systems as it warms you from feet up, where you like it the most.
 Who wants a hot head?

-If you would like a heat loss calculator software from 'Slant/Fin' to work out your own thermal heat loss - Click here to check for availability.
+If you would like to find out the thermal heat loss for your home - Click here.

 Top